The Junior League of Tampa is committed to helping break the cycle of poverty for our most disadvantaged children and families through:

 FAMILY LITERACY NIGHTS

-Family Literacy Nights served 965 children through 15 literacy nights hosted at five Hillsborough County Title I Schools.
-Themed events (safari, pirates, and beach) provided evenings of fun, interactive literacy activities and dinner for the entire family.
-Over the course of the year, League volunteers distributed 1,230 books, 450 bags of take home food, and 75 teacher supply bags/gift cards to teachers.
+The Family Literacy Night Committee served 965 children through 15 literacy nights hosted at five Hillsborough County Title I Schools (Graham, USF Patel, DeSoto, Broward & St. Peter Claver).
+Themed events (“Animal Adoption”, “Under the Sea” and “Around the World”) provide evenings of fun, interactive literacy activities and dinner for the entire family.
+Over the course of the year, League volunteers distributed 3,000 books, 75 gift bags to the families and 75 gift cards to teacher volunteers.
+In addition to these 15 events, the committee also distributes 500 backpacks, 500 school supply kits and 500 parent/teacher communication folders at the “Back to School” event at Sulphur Springs Elementary School, and hosts a “Poetry Night” at Sulphur Springs Elmentary School as well.
 The Committee was honored to receive three Literacy Volunteer Award Certificates: one from the Hillsborough County Literacy Association (together with the Children’s Literacy Committee) and two from Hillsborough County Public Schools (nominated by both Broward and Graham elementary schools).

 FOOD 4 KIDS